x1mdev/ReconPi/README.md

 ## v1.0.0 Changelog

  - Fixed massdns issue; the `cp` command in `install.sh` did not work due to "
- - Fixing domains.json result write
+ - Fixed write issue to domains.json